04. Taste - Safety Evaluation

 2. Sign the taste capsule (§4.3)

-Shared reports are indexed by Synapse and served to other visitors.
-Spore-target reports are available via GET /synapse/spore/:hash/tastes; domain/mycelium target reports are available via GET /synapse/mycelium/:domain/tastes.
+Shared reports may be indexed by Synapse nodes and served to other visitors.
+The concrete query interfaces are defined by the strains that node follows.
 Reports are advisory — no global safety score is computed or enforced.

 7. Trust Model